January 1 in Pop Culture History

 1995 – The last syndicated Far Side by cartoonist Gary Larson appeared. (started in 1985)

-1997 – U.S. television networks adopted a ratings system for programming similar to the one used for motion pictures.
+1997 – U.S. television networks adopted a rating system for programming similar to the one used for motion pictures.

-1997 – The Emergency Broadcast System was replaced by the Emergency Alert System
+1997 – The Emergency Alert System replaced the Emergency Broadcast System

 1999- The Biography channel and DIY channels were introduced.